MineRobber9000/tic80srv/README.md

 make server
 ```

-To upload carts, navigate to `http://localhost:8080/upload`.
-Note that only
+To use the site, navigate to `http://localhost:8080`.
+To upload carts, start
-`.tic` cartridges can be uploaded at the moment, and covers will not work in
-`surf` (they all show the "this a test lmao" cover; eventually the `cover.gif`
-will be programmatically created from the cart).
+by creating an account.
+Either go to `http://localhost:8080/signup` directly,
+or you can click "sign in" on the navbar to get to the signin page, from which
+you can click a link to sign up.
+Enter a username and password, click "sign up",
+and you should be back at the homepage.
+Click on your username, which should
+take you to your profile page, then click the "upload" button in the bottom left
+corner.

 [openresty]: https://openresty.org/en/download.html
 [luarocks]: https://luarocks.org/#quick-start